3 tips for better background erasing

 Tip 1 – Change view mode when cutting out

-In Photo Cutter, when you remove areas from a photo they are replaced by a “checkerboard” background by default.
+In Photo Studio, when you remove areas from a photo they are replaced by a “checkerboard” background by default.
 However, you can also choose a color background view.

 How to get a color background

-- In the dropdown menu select color background.
-This adds a color overlay to your picture.
+2. In the dropdown menu select On color background.
+This adds a color background to the preview area of your picture.

-- To change the color of the background, click the Color box to open the palette.
+3. To change the color of the background, click the color sample to open the palette.

 Tip 2 – Use a smaller brush and zoom in